asgiraldoc/monkeyPox/scripts/scripts.md

 --input_file "../data/data_ncbi/ids.txt"
 ```

-The `downloadMetadataFromNCBI.py` script downloads metadata from NCBI's database using specified sequence IDs, and saves each record as a separate JSON file.
+The `downloadMetadataFromNCBI.py` script downloads the metadata from NCBI's database using specified sequence IDs, and saves each record as a separate JSON file.

 How to run it: